 He studied at the Turkestan madrasa and he knew Arabic and Kalmyk fluently.
 In the memoirs of Academician A. Margulan it is noted that in 1762, he and Olzhabai’s cousin Edige bi, wrote a letter to Catherine II.
 The letter to the Empress stated that he asked the land for pasture in the territory of a dense forest in the east of the Irtysh.

 The scientist A. Margulan wrote a study about the direct descendants of Olzhabai batyr and his ancestors.
 One of his descendants is Olzhas Suleimenov, who is the famous poet.
 Father of Olzhabai Tolybai was a bi during the reign of Tauke Khan and died in the battle against the Kalmyks for Turkestan.
-Mashhur Zhusip, who paid special attention to the history of Olzhabay batyr, in his book Who Owns Saryarka. wrote that it was Zhasibai and Olzhabai who returned the Bayanaul Mountains to Kazakhs.
+Mashhur Zhusip, who paid special attention to the history of Olzhabay batyr, in his book Who Owns Saryarka. wrote that it was Zhasybai and Olzhabai who returned the Bayanaul Mountains to Kazakhs.
 After that.
-Olzhabai batyr was given a nickname Olzhabai. the mastermind of the Middle Zhuz.
+Olzhabai batyr was given a nickname Olzhabai.
+The mastermind of the Middle Zhuz.
 Zhasybai was his nephew.
-Zhasybai batyr showed incredible heroic deeds against thousands of enemy armies and in order not to forget his heroism people called a beautiful lake among the Bayalul mountains by the name of Zhasybai.
+Zhasybai batyr showed incredible heroic deeds against thousands of enemy armies and in order not to forget his heroism people called a beautiful lake among the Bayanaul mountains by the name of Zhasybai.

 The period of Olzhabai batyr was a difficult time in the history of the Kazakh people that was called Aktaban shubyryndy, Alkalol Sulama.
 At that time, he was forced to take weapon in his hands from childhood and take part in the defense of the country.